rpolenthon/homemanagerapp/README.md

-# Homemanager App for Homebridge
+# Homemanager App for Homebridge and HOOBS

-Feel free to create issues.
+Feel free open a issue.